evantahler/messagebot.io/README.md

 ## Building for Production

 - `npm run build`
-- `npm run serve`
+- `npm start`

 The master branch of this repository is automatically deployed by circle.ci on a successful test run to www.messagebot.io.

 ## Linting

 We use [standard.js](https://standardjs.com) to manage our lint rules.
 We run `standard` as part of our test suite, and your contributions must pass.
 Standard is *very* opinionated and inflexible such that we cannot inject our own opinions.
 There are no eslint/jshint files to manage in this project.

 ## CSS
 - we use a default boostrap CSS file
 - all components provide thier own CSS inline

-## TODO
-* Dashboard
-* Theme
-* Track pageviews
-* use UUIDs in all cases, no IDs (which means we can skip primary keys)